WuTheFWasThat/vimflowy/README.md

 It uses HTML5's localStorage, so:
 - If you're going to have a very large document, use a browser with large localStorage limits, e.g. Firefox
-- Be warned: clearing localStorage will result in you losing all your data!
+- Be warned that if you don't set up remote storage, *clearing localStorage will result in you losing all your data!*

 ### Remote